20 May 2025

 No Frills really is No Frills

 Firstly, No Frills really is No Frills.
 There is a very limited budget for treats or luxuries, and there won’t be much left over for any emergencies.
 If your ideal retirement includes meals out and regular holidays – then you may need to rethink how much you need to save.
-Every dollar you put into your retirement savings now will mean more choices for entertainment, travel and eating out in retirement.
+Every dollar you put into your retirement savings now could mean more choices for entertainment, travel and eating out in retirement.

+A Choices retirement lifestyle is not extravagant but still costs quite a bit more.
 It’s not a life of luxury.
 But it means flexibility to spend on some of the things that keep you busy, provide social contact and make life easier.

-NZ Super is not enough
+NZ Super is unlikely to be enough

-Regardless of where you live, or whether you live a No Frills or Choices lifestyle, the average retired household spends more than they receive from the NZ superannuation payment.
+Regardless of where you live, or whether you live a No Frills or Choices lifestyle, the average retired household spends more than they receive from the NZ Superannuation payment.